sseneca42/Outer-Wilds-Autosplitter/README.md

 __1.2.7__<br>
 -Reworked the splits to better match current usage, added death splits.
 Reworked scanning so that it stops searching if the target is not found.<br>
 __1.2.8__<br>
 -Added an error message when scanning fails.
-Reworked the facts splits in order so that they work regardless of the savefile organisation<br>
+Reworked the facts splits so that they work regardless of the savefile organisation<br>
 __NEXT :__<br>
 -Put the fact splits informations and the save file in separate files -Rework the fact splits to support any fact, so that mod campaigns can potentially be plugged in and work as well